IT capacity planning and optimisation

-The simulation game also introduces several ITIL practices including a heavy focus on deployment management, infrastructure and platform management, and capacity and performance management.
+This IT capacity simulation introduces a number of ITIL practices including a heavy focus on deployment management, infrastructure and platform management, and capacity and performance management.

 ...bringing you the IT Infrastructure layer focusing on capacity management